JoshPaulie/welcome-to-osrs/src/topics/membership_bonds.md

 # Membership and bonds

 ## Should I buy membership?
 If you have any interest in the game, I would go ahead and buy 1 month of membership.
-The full game is considerably more engaging than the free-to-play version, with faster experience and more activites.
+The full game is considerably more engaging than the free-to-play version, with faster experience and more activities.

 ## What are bonds?
 Bonds are 14 days of membership that you can buy off the GE, or with IRL $.
 They serve two purposes.